• Home

 March, especially mid-March, is the peak of the migration.
 Expect cold mornings and warm, sunny days.
 Common Black Hawks begin to arrive early in the month.
 Mornings in mid-March, as the sun warms the ground, you have a good chance of seeing a “lift-off” of numbers of Common Black Hawks.
 The birds leave their overnight roosts in the nearby cottonwood trees and fly low over the hawk watch seeking columns of rising air called “thermals”.
 They soar in the thermals to gain altitude and ease their migration.

-Common Black Hawk (bottom) being harassed by a Common Raven taken by Seth Ausubel.
+Common Black Hawk (bottom) harassed by Common Raven, by Seth Ausubel.

 Zone-tailed Hawks and Gray Hawks arrive in mid-March.
 They breed locally, and once they arrive can be seen daily.
 A few Golden Eagles are seen through the month.
 Swainson’s Hawks arrive late in March and continue in April.
 As the weather gets hot in April, hawk migration activity declines.
 However, there is a small migration of Broad-winged Hawks, rare in Arizona.